khoj-ai/flare/src/content/posts/10k-stars-in.md

 Through all this, we've also picked on a few pieces of conviction about AI:

 - AI will fundamentally shift how we understand and access information.
 We need to carefully design our AI interfaces to ensure this shift improves our capabilities.
-- We need our personal AI to be aligned to us.
-Open-source AI is much easier to keep aligned to individual human interests.
-It is important to minimize chances of misalignment wherever possible.
-Even if the creators rotate and swap out, people should be able to take ownersip of the service and ensure service/user alignment.
+- Open-source AI is much faster and easier to keep aligned to individual human interests.
+We need our personal AI to be aligned to us and minimize chances of misalignment wherever possible.
+Even if the creators change, people should be able to take ownership of the service and ensure service/user alignment.
 - Communication will get easier for people across languages, personas and mediums.
+But we need to ensure our communication channels do not get flooded with reality warping noise generated by AIs and humans.

 **How we construct these new machines over these next few years will decide if AI improves the human condition.
 That is our north star.
 That is what we continue to innovate towards.**

+### Footnotes
+[^1]: There was no UX, just an experimental API for an intrepid explorer to discover
+[^2]: This allowed folks to use Khoj from any device, even if they didn't have powerful GPUs.
+While folks with powerful machines could continue to self-host their Khoj privately.